aws-deepracer-community/deepracer-core/README.md

 This pulls nabcrr's sagemaker and labels it as amazon's.
 The reason this is required is that rl_coach spawns its own docker instances of the amazon tagged container, which is locked behind authentication.
 Solution: fool it into thinking nabcrr's container is the real one!

 Next, create an `.env` file that will be passed into all the docker containers.
-You can just copy over `.env.example1.
+You can just copy over `.env.example`.

 Afterwards, run:
 ```